BaguetteBoiTuna/NTPU/2024-10-08-daftds_part1ch2.md

 - The **detection** unit recognizes the issue.
 - The system attempts to **switch** to an alternative power supply.
 - If successful, the system **recovers**.
 If not, it results in a **system shutdown** (failure state).

+### Causes of Fault

+- **Hardware Failures**: Physical components breaking down, such as disk failures or power supply issues.
+- **Software Bugs**: Errors in the code that lead to incorrect system behavior or crashes.
+- **Environmental Factors**: External events such as power surges, temperature extremes, or radiation.
+- **Human Errors**: Mistakes made during system configuration, maintenance, or operation.
+- **Wear and Tear**: Gradual degradation of components over time, leading to eventual failure.